 Amazon FBM has many advantages.
 Find out more about them!

 - You have a greater level of control over your business and greater independence from Amazon’s policy changes.
 This allows you to grow your business in the direction that you have chosen and to build an independent brand.
-If Amazon changes its policies, you don’t suffer any loss.
+If Amazon changes its policy, you don’t suffer any loss.

 - Control over the stock of products can be carried out in real time.
-This allows for better control of e.g. expiry dates.
+This allows for a better control of e.g. expiry dates.

 Challenges of Amazon FBM